 The Roadie 20 is packed with helpful little bits and pieces that make it pretty easy to use, starting with the non-slip feet to help hold this box in place wherever you set it.
 It also features an easy to use screw-out drainage plug to aid in cleaning when you've concluded your adventures.
 Yeti has also included four tie-down points, two of which can be used to secure the cooler but still open it, while the other two double as closure anchors for padlocks or bolts and nuts to keep out bears, chipmunks, or the neighbor's dog.
 The Roadie also has two indented side handles just under the lid for a two-handed carry when you've loaded it down with 16 cans and 10 lbs of ice.

 It's a no-brainer that a personal cooler is more portable than a monster 100-quart beast.
 With both a padded handle and two different ways to easily carry this cooler, the Yeti Roadie 20 is much easier for a single person to handle than most the rest of the coolers in this review.
-However, compared to the other cooler of similar size, the Igloo BMX 25, the Yeti is not quite as nice to cart around.
+However, compared to other personal-sized coolers we tested, the Yeti is just so-so to cart around.

-Despite being smaller in size than the BMX 25, the Roadie 20 is significantly heavier, with a thinner, less ergonomic handle and more angular sides, all of which make for a less comfortable carry over long distances.
-However, if you really want to carry a cooler for long distances, you might instead consider a soft cooler, which tend to be made with portability in mind.
-But for a hard cooler, carrying the Roadie isn't too bad at all.
+Despite having one of the smallest capacities we tested, the Roadie 20 is significantly more massive for its size.
+It also has a thinner, less ergonomic handle and more angular corners than others we tested, all of which make for a less comfortable carry over long distances.
+However, if you want to carry a cooler for long distances, you might instead consider a soft cooler, which are made with portability in mind.
+But for a hard cooler, carrying the small Roadie isn't too bad at all.

 Though it doesn't have anything extravagant like a bottle opener or can holder, the Yeti Roadie has a lot of other helpful features that we've already mentioned throughout this review.
 A convenient drain, two options of handles, an airtight seal, and the ability to be used as a solid seat are all great features.
-Additionally, the Roadie 20 can handle dry ice, unlike many other coolers we reviewed, due to its rotomolded construction.
-The Roadie also packs a 5-year manufacturers warranty, just in case you do run into any issues that aren't user-caused.
+Additionally, the Roadie 20 can handle dry ice, due in part to its rotomolded construction.
+The Roadie also packs a 5-year manufacturer's warranty, just in case you do run into any issues that aren't user-caused.

 Retailing for nearly the same cost as many coolers three or more times its size (and even more than some!), the Yeti Roadie 20 is impressively expensive.
 But you already know that, and you're wondering if it's worth it.
-If you need a cooler that can take beating after beating for years of adventures and loving abuse, you won't be disappointed by the Roadie.
-However, if you're looking for a cooler with nearly as impressive insulation powers and decent durability but don't need it to survive a wildebeest stampede, you'll likely be just fine with something less pricey like the Igloo BMX 25 which is still pretty durable and performed almost equally insulating during our testing, but importantly rings up for just over a third the price of the Roadie.
+If insulation is your number one priority, there are other personal-sized coolers available that offer better insulation than the Roadie for half the cost.
+But if you need a cooler that can take beating after beating for years of adventures and loving abuse, you won't be disappointed by the Roadie.

 The Yeti Roadie 20 is advertised as "virtually indestructible" and we can't disagree.
-This impressively solid personal-sized cooler is totally sealed, with impressive insulation and packed with a wide variety of useful features like a drain, non-slip feet, and the ability to be used as an impromptu chair.
-Though it's a bit heavy for its size, and we aren't the biggest fans of the narrow handle when it's loaded down, the Roadie is an impressively insulated mini tank among coolers.
+This impressively solid personal-sized cooler is sealed, with effective insulation and packed with a wide variety of useful features like a drain, non-slip feet, and the ability to be used as an impromptu chair.
+Though it's a bit heavy for its size, and we aren't the biggest fans of the narrow handle when it's loaded down, the Roadie is an impressively insulated mini-tank among coolers.